temp-mw/javascript-calculator/README.md

 ```
 npm run dev
 ```
 Start BrowserSync on localhost:3002 (proxying 3000) and listen to changes
+Note: Disable cache in Chrome dev tools under the Network tab for cache busting
 ```
 npm run watch
 ```